 Ask people you meet along the way instead.

 Maps.Me is free, the maps work offline, and they have all of South Africa’s main hiking trails.

 Download the Maps.Me here, then download all the relevant South Africa maps (they’re only 20 MB or so) before you head out.

 Garden Route schmarden route

-Just because everyone talks about the Garden Route doesn’t mean you have to do it too.
+Just because everyone talks about the Garden Route (including us in our Unearthing the Garden Route series) doesn’t mean you have to do it too.

 If you have tons of time for your South Africa road trip, by all means, include it in your itinerary.
 But if you’re traveling during the busy season, on a tight budget, or tight on time, consider going somewhere less conventional but equally, if not more, rewarding.

 During our South Africa road trips, we’ve found that, as a general rule of thumb, smaller towns are better places to stay in than bigger ones.

 For example: Nieu Bethesda > Graaff-Reinet, Prince Albert > Oudtshoorn, and McGregor > Robertson.